• Home

 © 2026 Windy Dankoff

-Breathes new life into an "obsolete" instrument
+New life for an "obsolete" instrument

 “I LOVE THIS MOUTHPIECE setup!
 You have done a remarkable thing here.
 You've taken a rather boring horn and given it a sonorous, gutsy personality.
 The alto has never been regarded as anything but a filler horn, and now it can take center stage.
 It has very fat sound both in the chalumeau and the clarion, and MUCH more projection.
 This is a really fun instrument with brand new relevance.
 I do not foresee ever going back to a traditional MP.” –– Jim D. “Windsong” on ClarinetPages.info – popular, jazz and klezmer musician